AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Volume Rate of Change (VROC)
 ### Description
-The Volume Rate of Change (VROC) is identical to the ROC indicator, with the primary difference being that instead of price data, the volume data (VOL) is used.
-In addition, a smoothing component is applied.
+The Volume Rate of Change (VROC) is almost exactly the same as the ROC indicator, with the exception that instead of price data, volume data (VOL) is used.
+A smoothing component is also applied.
-Interpretation

-Rising prices are accompanied by a rising VROC within the positive area.
-A shrinking VROC during rising prices may hint to a trend change about to occur.

 ### Further information
 <http://www.shareholder24.de/boersensoftware-wiki/pages/viewpage.action?pageId=9207904>